Key Dates: employment law changes in the UK

 January 2027

 Government review of parental leave and pay expected to conclude.
-Further detail available here.
+Further details available here.

 2026